seunggookim/seunggookim.github.io/_news/2025-07-17_musafx-part.md

 related_posts: false
 ---

-<h2>Why Does Music Move Us—and What Happens in the Brain When We Listen to It?: Multi-Session MRI and EEG Study on Musical Emotions</h2>
+**Why Does Music Move Us—and What Happens in the Brain When We Listen to It?: Multi-Session MRI and EEG Study on Musical Emotions**

 We are investigating these questions in a long-term scientific study.
 Our researchers are looking for music enthusiasts who are willing to help us better understand the interplay between music, emotions, and brain activity🎶🧠🥲.

-As part of the study, <b>you will participate in 34 music listening sessions, which will take place over the course of a year at our research facilities in Frankfurt am Main</b>.
+As part of the study, **you will participate in 34 music listening sessions, which will take place over the course of a year at our research facilities in Frankfurt am Main**.
 During each session, state-of-the-art technology (MRI or EEG) will record your brain activity.
 Each session lasts around two to three hours.

 You will receive a total expense allowance of €2,500 for your participation, which will be paid out proportionally after each session.